LSDtopotools/lsdtt_pytools_docker/readme.md

 It also allows some command line processing with GDAL.
 See some tips for using the GDAL command line tools here: https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_introduction_to_geospatial_data.html#_gdal

+## Versions

+**IMPORTANT**

+The current version of this container, with the `latest` and `v0.7` tags, runs on python 3.9, in order to give compatibilty with google colab.
+However, `lsdtopytools` currently does not function in this environment.

+If you wish to use `lsdtopytools` you need to use `v0.6` or earlier.

 ## Instructions

 ### Installing Docker